Greenidge Generation (GREE)

 AI Analysis | Feedback

 Mr. Kovler has served as Greenidge's Chief Executive Officer since November 2023 and as a member of its Board of Directors since March 2023.
-In 2016, he co-founded HKL & Co., LLC, a consulting and proxy solicitation firm, where he currently serves as a Managing Director, focusing on special corporate situations, contested board elections, mergers and acquisitions, investor relations, and corporate governance.
-Prior to co-founding HKL & Co., LLC, from 2003 to 2015, he held progressively senior roles, including Senior Vice President, at D.F.
-King & Co., Inc., another proxy solicitation firm.
-Mr. Kovler also serves in advisory roles with numerous Web3 companies.
+In 2016, he co-founded HKL & Co., LLC, a consulting and proxy solicitation firm, where he currently serves as a Managing Director, focusing on special corporate situations, contested board elections, mergers and acquisitions, and investor relations.
+He also serves in advisory roles with numerous Web3 companies.
+Prior to co-founding HKL & Co., LLC, from 2003-2015, Mr. Kovler worked at D.F.
+King & Co., Inc., a proxy solicitation firm, in progressively senior roles, including Senior Vice President.

-Mr. Mulvihill serves as Chief Financial Officer at Greenidge, a role he assumed after joining the company in 2021 as Vice President of Engineering and Corporate Development.
-Prior to Greenidge, he was an Associate at Atlas Holdings, a private equity firm, where he specialized in power, energy, and bitcoin mining.
-From 2018 to 2020, he held various senior roles at Granite Shore Power, an independent power producer.
-He began his career as a Project Manager in the Canadian Natural Gas Pipelines business at TC Energy.
+Mr. Mulvihill serves as Chief Financial Officer at Greenidge, having joined the company in 2021 as Vice President of Engineering and Corporate Development.
+Before joining Greenidge, he was an Associate at Atlas Holdings, where he specialized in power, energy, and bitcoin mining.
+From 2018 to 2020, Mr. Mulvihill held various senior roles at Granite Shore Power, an independent power producer.
+He began his career at TC Energy as a Project Manager in their Canadian Natural Gas Pipelines business.

-Mr. Irwin has served as Greenidge's President since the company was acquired by its Controlling Stockholder in February 2014, and he began serving solely as President, overseeing day-to-day operations, in March 2021.
-He previously served as Chief Executive Officer of Greenidge from 2014 until March 2021.
-Mr. Irwin has over 20 years of international experience in leading teams and managing projects, with more than 18 years in the energy sector.
-He has managed capital projects, including the conversion of Greenidge from a coal-fired power plant to a natural gas-powered plant and, subsequently, a power plant-bitcoin mining company.
+Mr. Irwin has served as Greenidge's President since Greenidge was acquired by Atlas in February 2014, and he began serving solely as President, overseeing day-to-day operations, in March 2021.
+He previously held the position of Chief Executive Officer of Greenidge from 2014 until March 2021.
+Mr. Irwin possesses over 20 years of diverse international experience in leading teams and managing projects from inception to execution.
+His experience in the energy sector spans more than 18 years, during which he managed numerous capital projects, including the conversion of Greenidge from a coal-fired power plant to a natural gas-powered plant and, subsequently, to a power plant-bitcoin mining company.

-Mr. Beaudry has served as Greenidge's Chief Technology Officer since January 2021.
-He brings over 18 years of consulting and operating experience as a technology professional.
-Before joining Greenidge, Mr. Beaudry was Director of Technology and Operations at Pegasus Capital Advisors, a private equity firm.
-In that role, he held senior management roles and advisory engagements with portfolio companies across various industries.
+Mr. Beaudry has served as Greenidge's Chief Technology Officer since January 2021, bringing over 18 years of consulting and operating experience as a technology professional.
+Prior to joining Greenidge, he was the Director of Technology and Operations at Pegasus Capital Advisors, a private equity firm.
+In this role, he held senior management roles and advisory engagements with portfolio companies across various industries, including manufacturing, transportation, energy, and professional services.
 He also served as Director of Management Consulting at RSM US LLP.

 AI Analysis | Feedback